Half Lost

 Half Lost is a 2016 young adult fantasy novel written by English author Sally Green.
 It is the third and final installment in the Half Bad Trilogy and the sequel to the previous book in the trilogy Half Wild.
-The novel was published on March 29, 2016 by Penguin Random House publishing company.
+The novel was published on March 29, 2016 by Penguin Random House.

 Plot

-Marcus, The Alliance's greatest weapon is dead.
+Marcus, The Alliance's greatest weapon, is dead.
 Nathan is once again on the run.
 And he is out for revenge.

-Forced to consume his father's heart he must now learn to master his many new gifts that might be the now decimated Alliance's only hope for survival.
-Nathan's only chance of defeating Wallend and Soul and their army of Hunters is to find the reclusive black witch Ledger and convince them to give him the second half of Gabriel's amulet so that he might become invincible.
+Forced to consume his father's heart, he must now learn to master his many new gifts that might be the now-decimated Alliance's only hope for survival.
+Nathan's last chance to defeat Wallend, Soul and their army of Hunters is to find the reclusive black witch Ledger and convince them to give him the second half of Gabriel's amulet so that he might become invincible.

 Characters

 Nathan Byrn: The seventeen year old protagonist.
 He has straight black hair, olive skin and black eyes.
 It is commonly remarked that he possesses a strong resemblance to his father Marcus.
 He was raised in a family of White Witches.
 He was adored by his older brother and sister, however he was hated by his eldest sister who blamed him for the death of her father and their mother's suicide.
 His father being a black witch and his mother being a white witch, the Council of White Witches referred to him as a "Half-Code".
 His body is cicatriced by scars from long healed wounds, including severe burns on one of his wrists and a "BW" carved into his back by Kieran O'Brien.
 He also has six tattoos that were magically branded onto him by Mr. Wallend in order to make a witch's bottle.

 Jessica Byrn: Nathan's oldest half-sister who hates him.
 As a child she constantly harasses and is cruel towards Nathan.
 After gaining her Gift (Shape-Shifting), she joins the Hunters and ascends their ranks, eventually becoming their leader.

 Arran Byrn: Nathan's half-brother, with whom Nathan has a loving relationship.
 He joins the Alliance as a healer.

 Deborah Byrn: Nathan's half-sister.
 She, like Arran, loves Nathan.

 Marcus Edge: Nathan's father, the most feared Black Witch of all time.
 He killed Nathan's siblings' father, among many others.
 His Gift is transforming into animals but he has also stolen Gifts from many other witches by killing them and eating their hearts.
 Once, he had a vision of Nathan killing him with the Fairborn, and consequently he had avoided him for most of his life.
 However, he eventually meets Nathan on his 17th birthday and performs his Giving Ceremony.